-All our patients have been cautioned by their physicians to refrain from smoking, at least during the period following the hair transplantation.
+All our patients have been cautioned by their physicians to refrain from smoking, at least during the period following the hair transplant.
 But despite feelings of guilt for doing so, still, a lot of people ignore this medical advice.
 We all know it, of course: smoking is bad for our health.
-For our health in general, but more directly: does it also have a negative impact on the result of hair transplantation procedures?
+For our health in general, but more directly:

+Does smoking also harm the result of hair transplant procedures?
 After a hair transplant, people often worry that their grafts will not survive, that the newly implanted hair will fall out once again and all will have been for nothing.
 So let us take a closer look to see if smoking creates an extra risk to the follicles that have been transferred.
 And if so, in what way and to what extent?

 With today’s medical knowledge it is hard to deny that ultimately smoking can and most probably will harm our respiratory system.
 Also, we are very much aware of the fact that smoking can cause lung cancer and heart problems.
-At the United States of America, smoking already accounts for nearly 20% of all deaths from the heart diseases in both women and men.
+In the United States of America, smoking already accounts for nearly 20% of all deaths from heart diseases in both women and men.
 But often enough the damage caused by smoking is not limited to one’s health.

-In relation to hair, based on research with identical twins – one of the twins is a smoker and the other a non-smoker – the one that smokes exhibits a greater extent of baldness.
+About the hair, based on research with identical twins – one of the twins is a smoker and the other a non-smoker – the one that smokes exhibits a greater extent of baldness.

-How Smoking Affects Hair Transplantation Patients
+How Smoking Affects Hair Transplant Results

 Nicotine from cigarettes causes the blood vessels to harden and constrict.
 Additionally, in the blood nicotine reduces the capacity of carbon monoxide to transport oxygen throughout the entire body.